 During our first visit to Singapore, we ran out of time to drop by at Palawan Beach because we spent one whole day frolicking on rides and attractions at Universal Studios.
-On my next visit in the country, I enjoyed my sojourn on the beach with Lyn, my sister-in-law.
+On my next visit to the country, I enjoyed my sojourn on the beach with Lyn, my sister-in-law.
 Together we immersed in its unique topical vibes amidst the scorching heat of the sun.

-Singapore may lack natural resources but with the government’s brilliant mind they developed and created man-made attractions such as the beaches of Siloso, Palawan and Tanjong which attracted a massive influx of tourists every year.
-Each has different attractions, tone and charm.
+Singapore may lack natural resources but with the government’s brilliant mind they developed and created man-made attractions such as the beaches of Siloso, Palawan, and Tanjong.
+It attracted a massive influx of tourists every year.
+Each has different attractions, tones, and charm.
 Among the three, Siloso Beach is the liveliest as it offers various sports activities and is home to the coolest bars and restaurants.
-This is the most well-loved by fun-loving people because the beach is alive from day till night.
+This is well-loved by fun-loving people because the beach is alive from day till night.

-After an awesome nature getaway on a tiny island called Pulau Ubin, I boarded a bus going to Gardens by the Bay, a nature park spanning 101 hectares in reclaimed area.
-I will be exploring the amazing Gardens again and for the first time, I will visit the two cooled conservatories, the Cloud Forest and Flower Dome which I bought my tickets through Klook, a Hong Kong-based company that sells travel activities at lower prices.
+After an awesome nature getaway on a tiny island called Pulau Ubin, I boarded a bus going to Gardens by the Bay, a nature park spanning 101 hectares in a reclaimed area.
+I will explore the amazing Gardens again and for the first time, I will visit the two cooled conservatories, the Cloud Forest and Flower Dome.
+I bought my ticket through Klook, a Hong Kong-based company that sells travel activities at lower prices.

 Coming from an informative and exciting visit from Cloud Forest in Gardens by the Bay, I set off to the next cooled conservatory, the Flower Dome which will give me another dose of learning and feast of wonder to my eyes.